ivanhofer/typesafe-i18n/README.md

  - get rid of the arguments type informations inside your base-translation:\
    These types inside your base translations e.g. `Hello {name:string}!` are only used from the watcher to generate types for your translation.
 The rollup plugin removes these types from the translations in order to reduce bundle size by a few bytes.
 The example above will be optimized to `Hello {name}!` inside your production bundle.
+ - include only certain locales:\
+	If you want to create an own bundle per locale.
+When running rollup to create your production-bundle, you can specify the `'locales'` [option](#options) to include only certain locales.
+The rollup plugin will remove all other locales from the production bundle.

 More [optimizations](#performance) will follow.